mkabakovitch/dummy-nodejs-package/README.md

 This is an example of a simple Node.js package repository with the following topics:

-- Project folder structure (e.g. /src, /dist and /test)
+- Project folder structure (e.g. `src`, `dist`, `test` folders, `package.json` file, etc.)
+- Static site generator for building project documentation
-- Configuration for GitHib Packages
+- GitHub action for publishing generated site to GitHib Pages
-- GitHub Action for publishing package to GitHib Packages when new release is created
+- GitHub action for publishing package to GitHib Packages when new release is created
 - Shell script for publishing package to GitHib Packages manually
-- Documentaiton in GitHub Pages

-See documentation in [GitHub Pages](mkabakovitch.github.io/dummy-package) for detailed description.
+See documentation in [GitHub Pages](mkabakovitch.github.io/dummy-nodejs-package) for detailed description.